Instructions for adapting your code to an analysis pipeline

 How to create a pipeline video tutorial

 Analysis workflows can be adapted to BON in a Box pipelines using a few simple steps.
-Once BON in a Box is installed on your computer, Pipelines can be edited and run locally by creating files in your local BON-in-a-box folder that was cloned from the GItHub repository.
-Workflows can be in a variety of languages, including R, Julia, and Python, and not all steps of the pipeline need to be in the same language.
+Once BON in a Box is installed on your computer, pipelines can be edited and run locally by creating files in your local BON-in-a-box folder cloned from the GitHub repository.
+Workflows can be written in a variety of languages, including R, Julia, and Python, and not all pipeline steps need to be in the same language.

 Before you start

-Make sure that you are working in the right environment when you are running code in BON in a Box.
-This can be in your code editor of choice, such as Visual Studio Code opened to the BON in a Box pipelines folder that has been cloned to your computer from GitHub or an R Studio project that is set up with the BON in a Box GitHub repository.
+Make sure that you are working in the right environment when running code in BON in a Box.
+This can be in your code editor of choice, such as Visual Studio Code opened to the BON in a Box pipelines folder cloned to your computer from GitHub, or an R Studio project set up with the BON in a Box GitHub repository.
 This will make it easier to pull and push to the GitHub repository later.

 Step 1: Plan your pipeline